 A Fallout 76 return is something that many fans have made over the years to see exactly what’s going on with the most recent release in the series.
-The Fallout series has millions and millions of fans across the world but this article talks about a return because Fallout 76 was nowhere near perfect.
+The Fallout series has millions and millions of fans worldwide, but this article talks about a return because Fallout 76 was nowhere near perfect.

-Fallout 76 is nearly four years old but its disastrous launch made some step away from the game.
-Others were on the game for a bit and made the decision to switch back to Fallout 4 or simply move on to other releases.
+Fallout 76 is nearly four years old, but its disastrous launch made some steps away from the game.
+Others were on the game for a bit and decided to switch back to Fallout 4 or move on to other releases.
 It’s been a while since the launch, so is it any better now?
 Is there a significant improvement?
 Here we will talk about that and more.

 Fallout 76 Return

-The next Fallout game is not coming any time soon.
-Reports say Bethesday is planning to work on a few projects before it shifts its focus on the next release in the popular series.
-That means fans have limited options such as Fallout 76 and Fallout 4 with no real multiplayer.
-They can even go way back to the older releases but some gamers prefer more of the recent stuff.
+The next Fallout game is not coming anytime soon.
+Reports say Bethesda plans to work on a few projects before it shifts its focus to the next release in the popular series.
+That means fans have limited options, such as Fallout 76 and Fallout 4, with no real multiplayer.
+They can even go way back to the older releases, but some gamers prefer more of the recent stuff.

 Going back to Fallout 76 right now is not the worst decision.
-But here’s a few things you should know before returning:
+But here are a few things you should know before returning:

 The Game Is Getting There

 The Fallout 76 release was a mess, with all kinds of problems hitting Bethesda.
-The game had numerous bugs, some things would break the game, and there was the whole thing with the bag for those who bought the pricey edition of the game.
+The game had numerous bugs, some things would break the game, and there was the whole thing with the bag for those who bought the pricey edition.

-After nearly four years, Fallout 76 is starting to feel like a Fallout game.
-Back in 2020, Bethesda brought in its third major update to the game.
-The expansion features NPC factions that have their own quests and do a few other things.
+After nearly four years, Fallout 76 is starting to feel like a game.
+In 2020, Bethesda brought its third major update to the game.
+The expansion features NPC factions with quests and a few other things.

-There’s a ton of quality of life features that have made adjustments to the game’s hud and markers.
-Quest markers were all over the place and one of the updates made changes to make things a bit more simple.
+There are a ton of quality-of-life features that have made adjustments to the game’s hud and markers.
+Quest markers were all over the place, and one update made changes to simplify things.
 You can now select the quest and track just that quest.

 Balance Is Not Great

 One of the game’s biggest problems early on was balance.
 Some weapons were broken or felt like they did little damage.
-Also around this time, players found a duplication glitch and that flooded the game with some of the strongest weapons.
+Also, around this time, players found a duplication glitch that flooded the game with some of the strongest weapons.